 We wish to reaffirm our strong belief that a Federal assistance program for criminal justice should continue.
-We, further believe that there is a need for a complete analysis and airing of LEAA's strengths and weaknesses, as well as for a consensus regarding goals and objectives, prior to any attempts to restructure or terminate the existing program.
+We, further believe that there is a need for a complete analysis and airing of LEAA's strengths and weaknesses, as well as for a consensus regarding goals and objectives, prior to any attempts to restructure or terminate the existing plish this task.

-In our view, the 11-week effort by the study group did not accomplish this task.
+In our view, the 11-week effort by the study group did not accom-